MeJI3a/Supply-Chain-Optimization-Advance-Project/README.md

-#  Project 8: Supply Chain Optimization Project
+#  Supply Chain Optimization Project

 ## Overview
 This project focuses on analyzing supply chain data to identify bottlenecks and propose optimizations to reduce costs and improve efficiency.
 The analysis incorporates data cleaning, SQL queries, Python-based data analysis, and visualization techniques to generate actionable insights.